Floating License Server

 Documentation / Administrate

-The ReqView Floating License Server comes with a set of certificates so that it is easily started out of the box.
+The ReqView Floating License Server comes with a set of certificates so that it can be started out of the box easily.
 However, you may wish to use existing certificates or generate your own.
 For more information on using existing certificates or generating your own, see TLS/SSL Certificates.

 Note: The license server must run at the exact address and port for which the ReqView floating license was generated.
 The server’s TLS certificate must be issued for this address.
 Multiple DNS names and wildcards are not permitted.